|Origins||Settled by Samuel Ellis in 1831 and annexed c. 1889|

 35th Street on the north, 43rd Street on the south, Lake Michigan on the east, Vincennes Avenue to Cottage Grove Avenue on the west

-|Gangs headquartered||Black P Stones, Gangster Disciples,|
+|Gangs headquartered||Black P Stones, Gangster Disciples, Black Disciples,|

 The land that is now the Oakland neighborhood was first settled by Samuel Ellis (Ellis Avenue is named after him) in the year 1831 as he purchased 135 acres of property along the lake front.
 Ellis also had a tavern where present day 35th and Lake Park Avenue are located.
 Over the years the area was farmland and housed a few cottages and farms.